pbellanger/device_lge_occam/README.md

     $ cd out/target/product/mako

-If installing the ROM for the first time (**WARNING: all user data will be deleted on your tablet!**):
+If installing the ROM for the first time (**WARNING: all user data will be deleted on your phone!**):

     $ fastboot oem unlock
     $ fastboot -w update occam-signed-img-eng.*.zip